 The first societies identified by historians are those which belong to the so called “Woodland period,” which comprises the two millennia from 1000 BCE to about 1000 CE.
 These societies can be found in a geographical area which stretches from what now is eastern Canada down along eastern United States to the Gulf of Mexico.
 The people of the Woodland period were hunters and gatherers and they used spears, bows and blowguns in order to catch deer, moose, turkey, grouse, beavers and raccoons.
 They did not, however, hunt buffaloes.
 There were indeed enormous herds of buffaloes grazing further out west, but since there were no horses in the Americas before the Europeans arrived, buffalo hunting became economically important only in the course of the eighteenth-century.
 [Read more: “The Columbian exchange“]

 The societies of the Adena culture were gradually replaced by the so called Hopewell tradition, 200-500 CE, located further inland, in today’s Ohio and Illinois.
-The Hopewell societies continued to build conical mounds and they engaged in very extensive trade.
+The Hopewell societies continued to build conical mounds and they engaged in trade.
 Historians have talked about the “Hopewell exchange system,” which, judging by the many exotic products discovered here, must have connected much of the North American continent.
-Archaeologists have found shells from Florida, obsidian from the Rocky Mountains, and mica — a mineral used for making pots — from Tennessee.
+In Hopewell societies, archaeologists have found shells from Florida, obsidian from the Rocky Mountains, and mica — a mineral used for making pots — from Tennessee.

 Hopewell societies were more complex than Adena societies and made distinctions between different social classes.
 They seem to have been ruled by “big men,” leaders noted for their ability to attract followers and distribute goods and favors.
 They had artists too who created objects from the teeth of grizzly bears and sharks, or from pearls, silver and copper.
 The objects were decorative but they also no doubt had ritual uses.
 A particularly striking example are pipes for smoking tobacco.
 Tobacco was used in shamanic rituals as a way to induce transcendental states.

 Far further west, in today’s New Mexico and Arizona, in the southwestern parts of the United States, we find the so called “pueblo cultures.”
 Pueblo means “village” in Spanish and the village-like structure of the settlements was the first thing that struck the Europeans when they arrived in the sixteenth-century.
-The houses, consisting of apartments in adobe and stone, with numerous rooms and courtyards built very near and on top of each other.
+The houses, consisting of apartments made in adobe and stone, with numerous rooms and courtyards built very near and on top of each other.
 In addition to creating a very closely connected community, the pueblos served as defense against robbers and roving bands.
 The most elaborate pueblo settlement was that of Chaco Canyon in today’s New Mexico.
 Its main construction contained some 700 rooms in five stories and may have housed as many as 1,000 people.
+It is as impressive as any large cathedral, temple or mosque elsewhere in the world.
 [Read more: “Kivas of Chaco Canyon“]

 There are today some 5 million people in the United States who count themselves as “native Americans,” corresponding to less than 2 percent of the population of country.
 In addition there may be some 1.5 million native Americans in Canada.
 There are 562 federally recognized tribal governments in the US.
 These “reservations” govern and police themselves and collect their own taxes.
 Today only about a fifth of native Americans live on reservations.
 There are 21 surviving and still inhabited pueblos in the south-western United States, including popular tourist destinations such as Pueblo Taos.